Knowledge Cluster on Improving services through digitalisation

 Call for the participation of rural communities on the topic of Improving services through digitalisation

-You can express your interest to get involved in the Knowledge Cluster on Digital services for rural communities by 16/4/2023 through registration link or please contact us through smart-rural@e40.eu.
+You can express your interest to get involved in the Knowledge Cluster on Digital services for rural communities by contacting us through smart-rural@e40.eu.